PRX/dovetail-marketing-site/pages/features.md

     <div class="row">
       <div class="col-md-8">
         <div class="hero-content-inner">
-          <h1 class="mb-4 fw-bold">Privacy and Trust</h1>
+          <h1 class="mb-4 fw-bold">Privacy is a feature, not a limitation</h1>
-          <p class="lead">PRX is taking the lead in establishing high standards that ensure the safety of audiences while maximizing revenue opportunities.</p>
+          <p class="lead">PRX is a mission-driven and privacy-first technology organization, with data privacy built into everything we create.
+Nothing is more valuable than the trust of our listeners, supporters, and users.</p>
-          <p>We also closely monitor the latest privacy laws and standards in the U.S. and globally, with the understanding that listeners in the U.S. and around the world are tuning into podcasts at an increasing rate.</p>
+          <p>We built Dovetail to uphold the highest standards of privacy in how we serve shows and sponsorship to listeners while still implementing complex, dynamic, and programmatic ad tech.</p>
-          <p>PRX’s privacy standards have become distinct compared to other podcast publishing and distribution options.</p>
+          <p>Even as they grow and strengthen, we will remain ahead of privacy laws and regulations around the world, leading rather than implementing the bare minimum.</p>
           <p class="mb-4"><a href="{% link pages/contact.md %}" type="button" class="btn btn-primary px-4 gap-3">Let's Talk</a></p>
         </div>
       </div>